danielrosenosi/anchorage/frontend/README.md

 yarn start
 ```

-## ✅ All done, now go to the frontend folder and perform the installation!!
+## ✅ All done, now go to the backend folder and perform the installation!!